 Let’s check them out!

-Like K-pop, competition in the Korean music streaming market is getting fierce.
+Like with K-pop, competition in the Korean music streaming market is getting fierce.

-At first, there were just conventional apps like Melon, Bugs and Genie.
+The first apps were conventional ones like Melon, Bugs and Genie.

-Now, emerging apps such as Flo, Vibe and YouTube Red are fighting to gain market share.
+Now, emerging apps including Flo, Vibe and YouTube Red are fighting to gain market share.

 Let’s take a look at the best Korean music apps by rank.

 Melon used to be the powerhouse of Korean music apps.

 Its market share exceeded 60% for a long time, but it rapidly decreased to about 40%.